fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 ## Getting started

-To identify visitors, you'll need a FingerprintJS Pro account (you can [sign up for free](https://dashboard.fingerprint.com/signup/)).
+To identify visitors, you'll need a Fingerprint Pro account (you can [sign up for free](https://dashboard.fingerprint.com/signup/)).
 Get your API key and get started with the [FingerprintJS Pro documentation](https://dev.fingerprint.com/docs/quick-start-guide).